 trust lands in Lincoln, Payne, and Logan counties, between the Cimarron River

+and Deep Fork in Oklahoma.
 The Iowa Tribe of Kansas and Nebraska is administered by its Executive

 Committee and is located on a reservation near White Cloud, Kansas.
 It is served